thingsdb/ThingsDocs/v0/content/overview/variable.md

 Can be used to assign a value to a variable which can be used within a query.

-Variable can be created with `READ` privileges since they do not modify the collection's data.
+Variable can be created with `QUERY` privileges since they do not modify the collection's data.

 To create a variable, just assign a value to a valid [name](../names).